Architecture BA Honours

 View course-specific entry requirements

-The course is designed for creative and self-motivated students, and to gain a place you will need to demonstrate your interest in architecture.
-You should prepare a portfolio of your own work which illustrates your skills, talents and interests through a variety of media and forms; it may include sketches, drawings, collages, modelling, 3D work and painting.
-We want to see evidence of your creative process as well as the ﬁnal outcome, so please include developmental work as well as ﬁnal pieces.
+Applicants currently studying an Art and Design Foundation are also encouraged to apply.
+You should prepare a portfolio of your own work which illustrates your skills, talents and interests; it may include sketches, drawings, collages, modelling, 3D work and painting.
+We want to see evidence of your creative process as well as the final outcome, so please include developmental work as well as final pieces.
 You may be asked to attend an interview and present your portfolio or to submit the work online with interview by Skype.

 Architecture is a fascinating subject involving wide-ranging academic, practical and vocational activities.
 It requires creativity and imagination as well as technical knowledge and skills, and involves the study of the arts, history and technology.
 Architecture is normally studied with a view to becoming a professional architect, but it is also an excellent vehicle for further academic study at postgraduate level, and other forms of career development.